 Do It With Them

 We say it’s time to “put away toys” or “clean up” and he helps put all his toys away in containers, drawers, bags, or totes.
-Lucas responds to the things they are team tasks.
+L will sometimes respond better to team tasks.
 If he feels like he is being told to do something he has a tantrum.
 Including him in a family or team task helps him to feel like he is actually helping us.

 Related Post: 9 Products to Completely Organize Kids Toys